aiven/devportal/docs/products/opensearch/howto/opensearch-dashboard-multi_tenancy.rst

 .. important::

    To create custom tenants for OpenSearch® Dashboards, enabling OpenSearch Security management is required.
-OpenSearch Security management for Aiven for OpenSearch is a limited availability feature.
+OpenSearch Security management for Aiven for OpenSearch is a limited availability (private beta) feature.
 If you're interested in trying out this feature, contact the sales team at `sales@Aiven.io <mailto:sales@Aiven.io>`_.

 Aiven for OpenSearch® provides support for multi-tenancy through OpenSearch Security Dashboard.
 Multi-tenancy in OpenSearch Security enables multiple users or groups to securely access the same OpenSearch cluster while maintaining their distinct permissions and data access levels.
 With multi-tenancy, each tenant has its own isolated space for working with indexes, visualizations, dashboards, and other OpenSearch objects, ensuring tenant-specific data and resources are protected from unauthorized access.